The ROSE Project

 “I’m impressed with the quality of evidence & the impact they have on addressing the risks of CSE.
 The project is child-centred & committed to getting the best outcomes for children at risk.
 The ROSE Project is an asset to Norfolk & has made valuable contributions to the county’s strategic direction.”

 Norfolk Safeguarding Children Board Manager.

-All concerns about CSE are reported to the Multi-Agency Safeguarding Hub (MASH) where they are risk-assessed.
-If you have safeguarding concerns for a young person around CSE, then in the first instance you will need to contact the MASH directly, on 0344 800 8020.
+If you are a professional with concerns for a young person around CSE then in the first instance you will need to contact Children’s Advice and Duty Service (CADS) directly, on 0344 800 8021.
+This is where are CSE concerns are assessed.

 If you are a member of the public you can contact the Multi-Agency Safeguarding Hub (MASH) – on 0344 800 8020 – with your concerns.

 If you consider the incident to be an emergency then call 999.

 Please be aware of the impact of your language.
 Young people who have been exploited have been abused and they are not responsible for their abuse, for ‘risky decisions’ or not getting themselves out of abusive situations.
 Abusers gain and maintain control slowly and often subtly.
 They are often practiced in terms of grooming and tricking young people into staying with them, and even defending them to concerned people around the young person.
 It will often take time for a young person to understand that they were exploited, as they may feel as though they gave their consent to sexual activity.
 The blame and responsibility should be with the abuser for the situation, and plans should not focus on what the young person can do to change their situation, remove themselves from harm, rather on disrupting the abuser’s tactics of control and exploitation.
 Please challenge yourself every time you speak to a young person who has been harmed, that you do not encourage in your language any feelings or blame for their abuse.